 A cognitive bias (also called a heuristic) is a shortcut that your brain takes whenever you make a quick judgement call.
 You don't realize it, but your decisions are filtered through your own likes, dislikes, and experiences.
 That's where the bias comes in and hasty decisions are made.
 An article in the Harvard Business Review identifies three common biases that can undermine your sales forecast if you're not careful:

 - The Overconfidence Trap: You tend to overestimate the accuracy of your sales forecasts because you overestimate your ability to understand situations and to predict the future.

 - The Prudence Trap: You tend to be overcautious and too risk averse (also known as sandbagging).

 How do you avoid these traps that can cause loss of accuracy in your sales forecast?
 Use unbiased data, historical trends, and patterns to gut check your assumptions and make better decisions.
 Gather insights and interactions that you may have missed to avoid an impulsive decision.
-New AI-powered forecasting tools, like Clari, provide predictive insights and automatically harvest email, calendar, and other activity data so you always have full visibility into the true health of your deal.
+New AI-powered forecasting tools like Clari provide predictive insights and automatically harvest email, calendar, and other activity data so that you always have full visibility into the true health of your deals.

 Using a statistical method based on machine learning algorithms and AI data can help you improve your sales forecast and gut check your assumptions.
 By comparing your quota and your team's call with science-based projections, you can better identify and avert risk and call your number with confidence.
 While AI won't replace human intuition, it will help to reduce your margin of error and help you close more deals predictably.